mohammedMA2023/testrepo/README.md

 Testing progressed at every stage of this project.
 This ensured that most issues were fixed before the website was finished.
 Chrome DevTools were utilised when building the website to help with troubleshooting as the website transformed.

-The following issues were raised during my project meeting with the client:
-* issue 1
-* issue 2

 ### W3C Validator